atb00ker/ansible-matrix-synapse/README.md

      - SynapseCacheFactor: INTEGER
  - Set to `true` if you plan to allow users to register themselves using riot.im like clients, Set `false` otherwise.
      - enableRegistration: true/false
+ - You'll hit this port on your domain for your homeserver
+     - portForRiot: NUMBER [Valid port number]

 **How to run:**
   1. Install Ansible